 After dragging my feet for too long, convinced candle making was a very complicated process – I went all in!
 I read everything I could about candle making and how to scent candles naturally.

 It was much easier than I had anticipated.
 And the good news is we can leave the chemically made candles at the store and make our own candles!
-Essential oils are one my favorite ways to scent candles, don’t miss my top five essential oils for fall including the printable reference guide in the Life-n-Reflection Resource Library.
+Essential oils are one my favorite ways to scent candles, don’t miss my top five essential oils for fall including the printable reference guide in the Life-n-Reflection Simple Living Library.
 Use it as a reference list of essential oils for Fall to help you create your own Signature Fall Aromas.

 Irresistibly Scented DIY Fall Candles, You’ve Got to Make!

 For me, the sweet, spicy aroma of popular pumpkin spice is my